steinuil/mpv-livetweet/README.md

 TODO
 ----
+  * Make the script read mail, as per the [law of software envelopment](http://catb.org/jargon/html/Z/Zawinskis-Law.html).
   * Make the script more verbose.
   * Auto-detect the name of the anime you're watching and tweet with the respective hashtag.
   * Integrate the AniList DB to retrieve said hashtag.